Zimbabwelsh/spatial_causal/README.md

-# spatial_causal
+# Causal Inference in Spatial Analysis Chapter for <a href="ljwolf.org/rasa">Research Agenda in Spatial Analysis<a/>.

-Figure generation for RASA Causal Inference in Spatial Analysis Chapter
+Code to generate dataset and collider simulation example figure for RASA Causal Inference in Spatial Analysis Chapter